 (Affiliate links.
 The products I recommend are either what I use, are on my wish list, or come highly rated.)

-- I use this boar bristle pastry brush for applying the melted butter to the phyllo sheets.
+- I use this boar bristle pastry brush to apply the melted butter to the phyllo sheets.

 - This 9 x13-inch baking pan comes with a lid for easy storage.